tensorpack/tensorpack/docs/tutorial/extend/trainer.md

 Trainers just run __some__ iterations, so there is no limit in where the data come from or what to do in an iteration.
 The existing common trainers all do two things:
-1. Setup the graph and input pipeline, from `TrainConfig`.
+1. Setup the graph and input pipeline, using the given `TrainConfig`.
 2. Minimize `model.cost` in each iteration.

 But you can customize it by using the base `Trainer` class.